ChrisFischer-MTA/Journaling-Application/README.md

 * `WEBAPP_USERNAME`: The value of the username you intend to use for your journaling.
 The blurb integration will attach your blurbs to this user.

 ### Provisioning the database
-The database, by default, is created when the docker container is built and stored in the docker container.
+(This is old and out of date - I am now using postgres) The database, by default, is created when the docker container is built and stored in the docker container.
 The database is initially populated with the username `joe` and password `testuser`.
 If you get an error similar to "Are you trying to mount a file on a folder or vice versa?" from docker, run the following commands:
 ```bash
 docker compose down